Posts Tagged ‘doctoral education’

 Universities assume the custodianship of doctoral learning through the formal induction and integration of PhD students within a supportive research environment; one that provides supervision, research training and facilities, and other support services, and fosters a mentor- and peer-based community of practice.
 Wenger (1998) describes practice as a dialectic relationship between participation and reification.
 A learner’s trajectory can therefore be understood in the interrelated dimensions of greater participation and engagement within an academic community and increased familiarity with the signs and discourses that reify that participation.

 According to Davies and Mangan (2006), models such as communities of practice provide a social regulation of learning.
-Whilst the individual student develops a unique set of reference points to his or her learning process, these must attain legitimacy within the context of the community he or she is acting.
+Whilst the individual student develops a unique set of reference points to her learning process, these must attain legitimacy within the context of the community she is acting.
 Since communities derive their coherence from particular ways of practicing, they regulate how the student’s progress can be recognised as learning.
 This is usually manifest as curricula and the attainment of qualifications.
-In doctoral education, where there is less of a structured programme and accreditation, and a far greater emphasis on student efficacy and negotiated study, this notion of legitimacy as a characteristic of the learning trajectory becomes particularly useful.
+In doctoral education, where there is far less of a structured programme, and a greater emphasis on student efficacy and negotiated study, this notion of legitimacy as a defining characteristic of the learning trajectory becomes particularly pertinent.

 References